Update 2022: Coorg is now open to travelers. Follow the necessary precautions.

 Another culturally intriguing place in India is Spiti Valley near Manali.
 If you are a culturally curious traveler, you would like Spiti.

 Kodava or Coorgi cuisine is made with a lot of local spices, coconuts, curry leaves, and kokum.
 Most of the Coorgi people make their food with local ingredients and organic farm-grown products.

 Kodavas eat a lot of meat, mainly pork and chicken.
 But as I’m a vegetarian, I won’t write about those dishes.
 Some of the famous vegetarian Coorg dishes are Baimbale fry or stir fry bamboo shoots, Kaad Mange— a sweet and tangy mango curry, Thaliya Puttu — a steamed rice coconut cake, Koovale Puttu – steamed jackfruit cake, Atti Payasa — a sweet made with coconut.

 I was so confused by the various rice preparations Coorgi cuisine offers I thought to write them here.

 Kadambuttu or kadubu are rice dumplings made with broken rice.
 Nooputtu is a smooth lump of compact rice noodles.
 Paaputtu is rice, coconut milk, and grated coconut steamed together to make rice cakes.
 Akki rotti is flat rice bread.

 The best way to enjoy Kodagu cuisine is to try it at your homestay.

-One of the amazing restaurant to try Coorg cuisine is Tiger tiger restaurant in the Madikeri town.
+One of the amazing restaurants to try Coorg cuisine is Tiger tiger restaurant in Madikeri town.